Mekatebi/STEMorph/README.md

 ## Face Dataset

-To use the face stimuli, visit the [NimStim Set of Facial Expressions](https://danlab.psychology.columbia.edu/content/nimstim-set-facial-expressions) website and follow the instructions to request access.
+To use the stimulus set, visit the [NimStim Set of Facial Expressions](https://danlab.psychology.columbia.edu/content/nimstim-set-facial-expressions) website and follow the instructions to request access.

 ## Citation

-If you use this code or the STEMorph stimulus set in your research, please cite our preprint:
+If you use this data, code or the STEMorph stimulus set in your research, please cite our preprint:

 ```
 Katebi, M. E., Ghafari, M. H., & Ghafari, T. (2024).
 STEMorph: Morphed Emotional Face Stimuli. bioRxiv. doi:10.1101/2024.05.13.593881